- Date:

 - who the work was performed by.

-If the workplace does not have an existing recording system, the Plant and equipment maintenance form may be used.
+If the workplace does not have an existing recording system, the Plant and equipment maintenance form (DOCX)(opens in a new window) may be used.
 When items of plant are being maintained or repaired they must be isolated and tagged as per the Equipment Isolation and Tag Out Procedure.

 The principal and/or their delegate should ensure that contractors engaged to undertake maintenance are managed as per the Contractor OHS Management Procedure.
 The frequency of the maintenance program will depend on: